Removing Breast Implants Surgery in Queensland Australia

 Several different elements are factored into the final cost of a breast implant removal procedure, including the surgeon, anaesthetist and hospital fees.
 The final cost will vary between patients because of unique surgery requirements and medical considerations.
 The best way to receive a more accurate quotation is to schedule a consultation.
 While cost is certainly important, it shouldn’t be your only consideration.
 Under certain conditions, breast implant removal surgery may qualify for a Medicare rebate.
 It all depends on the reasons for wanting to remove your implants.
 We can tell you more about whether you qualify during your consultation.

-Whether or not a lift is required following breast implant removal is dependent on the condition of your skin, how long you’ve had the implants for and the size of the implants.
+Whether or not a breast lift is required following breast implant removal is dependent on the condition of your skin, how long you’ve had the implants for and the size of the implants.
 Not all patients will require a lift.
 However, there is a chance that your breasts will look flatter and wrinkled after the removal, in which case, a lift will be recommended.
 Dr Doyle can give you a better idea about whether a lift will be required during your consultation.

 The risks and potential complications associated with breast implant removal is very similar to other types of surgery.
 Infection, haematoma and anaesthesia-related complications are all possible.
 Numbness and scarring are some of the other potential risks associated with this surgery.
 Dr Doyle will ensure that you are fully aware of any potential risks and complications prior to your procedure.
 With the help of proven surgical techniques and by following the necessary aftercare instructions, there’s no reason why risks should be a cause for concern.